tiangolo/blog-posts/angular-in-docker/README.md

 ...that will build our app, to the directory `./dist/out`.
 Inside the container will be in `/app/dist/out`.
 We are specifying the specific `--output-path=./dist/out` because otherwise by default Angular CLI would use the name of the project, for example `./dist/my-angular-project`.
 But we need to have a specific path to use it later.
 So, by fixing it to `./dist/out` you can copy-paste it directly to your project without worrying about modifying paths in several places.

-* In the same file, we start another section (another "stage"), like if 2 `Dockerfile`s were concatenated.
+* In the same `Dockerfile` file, we start another section (another "stage"), like if 2 `Dockerfile`s were concatenated.
 That's Docker multi-stage building.
 It almost just looks like concatenating `Dockerfile`s.
 So, let's start with an [official Nginx base image](https://hub.docker.com/_/nginx/) for this "stage":

 ```Dockerfile
 FROM nginx:1.15